-It is the purpose of Western Theological Seminary to prepare women and men called by God to lead the church in mission.
+It is the purpose of Western Theological Seminary to form women and men for faithful Christian ministry and participation in the Triune God’s ongoing redemptive work in the world.
 Toward this end, WTS seeks to foster a community of faith and learning that reflects the Kingdom of God, allowing for the flourishing of all its members in Jesus Christ.
 As we strive for this ideal, we acknowledge that because we are sinful individuals we are also a fallen community, influenced by old habits and hidden prejudices.
 There are times when we harm others through our words, actions, and even institutional policies and traditions.
 There are circumstances in which we fail to do justice or love mercy.
 In such instances, we commit to face our wrong-doing; to listen, to talk, to pray, and when we fall short, to confess our sin and accept God’s forgiveness as we seek understanding, justice, healing, and reconciliation.

 WTS Notice of Non-Discrimination